tomheon/diffscuss/README.md

 a value indicating who authored the comment.
 For example:

 ```
-!* author: ejorgensen
+%* author: ejorgensen
 ```

 Or

 ```
-!!* author: bsmith
+%** author: bsmith
 ```

 Every comment must begin with an author line.

 ### Body Lines

-A body line is one or more '!' characters followed by a space, followed by arbitrary text.
+A body line is one '%' character followed by at least one -, followed by a space, followed by arbitrary text.

-For an empty body line, the space is optional.
+Exception: for an empty body line, the space is optional.

 For example:

 ```
-!
-This is a body line.
+%- This is a body line.
 ```

 ```
-!!!
-And so is *this*.
+%-- And so is *this*.
 ```

 ```
-!! and this next body line
+%- and this next body line
-!!
+%-
-!! is empty, so doesn't need a space.
+%- is empty, so doesn't need a space.
 ```

 A body line must always follow a header line or another body line.